NidarshN/LLD_HLD/lld/lld_01.md

 ## Classes

-Classes are often referred to as a blueprint which defines the behaviour and properties associated with an object.
+Classes are often referred to as a blueprint which defines the behavior and properties associated with an object.

 **Example:**